 Melanie Tether successful in Harrison and Cook v Superstadium Management

-The claimants in this case were two groundsmen formerly employed at the KCOM Stadium in Hull who had been dismissed on grounds of misconduct.
+The claimants in this case were two groundsmen formerly employed at the QCOM Stadium in Hull who had been dismissed on grounds of misconduct.
 Darryl Cook was dismissed because he had been working as a kitman for Hull FC during his working hours for SMC and Mark Harrison, his line manager, was dismissed for allowing him to do so.

 The claimants brought complaints of unfair dismissal in the Hull employment tribunal, using crowdfunding to pay their legal fees.
 They secured considerable publicity for their claims in the press and via social media, spuriously framing them as “a fight for justice”.